FEASTorg/pyCRUMBS/docs/getting-started.md

 # Getting Started with pyCRUMBS

-pyCRUMBS enables I2C communication between Raspberry Pi and Arduino devices using a structured 27-byte message protocol.
+pyCRUMBS enables I2C communication between Raspberry Pi and Arduino devices using a structured 31-byte message protocol that now includes a CRC-8 checksum for each frame.

 ## Installation